adharshkamath/Mathy-Compiler/README.md

 # Mathy-Compiler
-A compiler to generate parallelized code for mathematical notations like forall, sigma, etc
+A compiler to generate OpenMP code for mathematical notations like forall, sigma, etc